|There are essentially 3 general configurations of Galvanic isolator2|

-These are conventionally shown as 'positive' voltage but, unlike Zener barriers, they are isolated, so the concept of positive and negative barriers becomes irrelevant.
+These are conventionally shown as 'positive' voltage but, unlike Zener barriers, they are isolated, so the concept of positive and negative barriers becomes irrelevant which could become critical if two or more circuit loops are joined.

 The basic output circuit of isolation interfaces tends to be like that used in Zener barriers but, particularly for custom applications, output circuits can be complex and use other techniques and components for power limitation ↩

-Shown here with a 'representative' Zener diode and resistor output which is not necessarily the actual circuit used which will vary between isolator types. ↩
+Shown here with a 'representative' Zener diode and resistor output which is not necessarily the actual circuit used and may vary between isolator types. ↩